inmagik/world-countries/README.md

 # world-countries
 This repository contains geographic info of countries of the world as static files.

-Data comes from the "WORLD BORDERS" dataset provided by Bjorn Sandvik, http://www.thematicmapping.org
+## DATA
+Data comes from the "WORLD BORDERS" dataset provided by Bjorn Sandvik, http://www.thematicmapping.org.
 The dataset is available under a Creative Commons Attribution-Share Alike License.
-If you use this dataset, please provide a link to this website.
+If you use this dataset, please provide a link to the original source.

 The original dataset consists of a shapefile with all countries of the world with the following data fields: